thomasprost/akinoyusei.com/content/works/123-mes-activites-ecommerce/index.md

 tags:
   - Development
   - Ecommerce
+  - Mobile first
   - Corporate
 ---

 ### Client & Needs

 123 Mon école is a Montessori school based in Paris.
 They have been growing over the years and are opening new schools often.
-For four of their schools, they needed a complete renewal of their e-commerce to sell afterschool activities.
+For four of their schools, they needed a complete renewal of their e-commerce to make buying afterschool activities an easier process.

 ### Challenges